Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/project-format/project/project-file.md

 # Project File

-Lync projects define the Instance tree inside Roblox, as well as configuring the behavior for building to file, sourcemaps, [**Automated Downloads**](/lync/project-format/project/automated-downloads), [**Automated Jobs**](/lync/project-format/project/automated-jobs), and more.
+Lync projects define the Instance tree inside Roblox, as well as configuring the behavior for building to file, sourcemaps, [Automated Downloads](/lync/project-format/project/automated-downloads), [Automated Jobs](/lync/project-format/project/automated-jobs), and more.

 ## Syntax